-- Turn up fairly regularly in Paranoia; many of them are employed by Friend Computer inventing exciting new weapons and devices for the the player-character Troubleshooters to test; Meanwhile, the Pro Tech secret society is made up of enthusiastic amateurs.
+- Paranoia: These turn up fairly regularly; many are employed by Friend Computer to invent exciting new weapons and devices for the the player-character Troubleshooters to test.
+Meanwhile, the Pro Tech secret society is made up of enthusiastic amateurs.

-- Deviant science is a known phenomenon in Chuubo's Marvelous Wish-Granting Engine, and its practitioners have a distinct tendency for the eccentric.
+- Chuubo's Marvelous Wish-Granting Engine: Deviant science is a known phenomenon, and its practitioners have a distinct tendency for the eccentric.
 Main character Leonardo de Montreal practices Nightmare Science, which is like deviant science, except more biological.
 He also happens to be a megalomaniac who lost his innate sense of right and wrong, and made himself a moral prosthetic to replace it.

-- The druid Archon Megalon in The Dark Eye is a mad psychologist.
+- The Dark Eye: The druid Archon Megalon is a mad psychologist.
 He is fascinated by the effects of fear on the human psyche, particularly on crowds, so he tends to cause panic-spreading disasters and upheavals in order to study the reactions.
 For Science.

-- While it would require all of a normal starting character's available stunts, being one of these from the word go or, failing that, growing into it later is within reach for players in Spirit of the Century's interwar pulp setting.
+- Spirit of the Century: While it would require all of a normal starting character's available stunts, being one of these from the word go or, failing that, growing into it later is within reach for players in the interwar pulp setting.
 (Being merely a "weird" scientist capable of creating plausible inventions that are merely ahead of their time by a few decades is slightly cheaper.)
 Unsurprisingly, this is also a common villain archetype; between the sample characters and the example adventure there are at least two obvious ones...and then there's Doctor Methuselah with his mastery of equation-based "mathematical magic", who may well be something more sinister altogether.

-- The White Mice of the Cult of Labo Tor in Pugmire search for Man's 100 Theories by kidnapping people and performing horrific experiments on them.
+- Pugmire: The White Mice of the Cult of Labo Tor search for Man's 100 Theories by kidnapping people and performing horrific experiments on them.
 Even other rats want nothing to do with them.

 - The Timekeeper attraction at Disney Theme Parks starred a robotic one voiced by Robin Williams.